mattwhi/159photo/index.md

 hero-title: 159 Photography

-hero-copy: PROFESSIONAL PHOTOGRAPHY FOR YOUR WEDDING, EVENT, BIRTHDAY, SPECIAL OCCASION
+hero-copy: PROFESSIONAL PHOTOGRAPHY FOR YOUR SPECIAL OCCASION

 header-sub-title: West Yorkshire based event photographer, experienced in all lines of photography